Secrus/OWM_API_STX-Next/README.md

 $ python main.py London
 ```

-Output of app is one line containing temperature in Celcius degrees.
+Output of app is one line containing temperature in Celsius degrees.